mrun0205/IFCB_FieldGuide/README.md

 - Navigate to the **Hardware** tab and make a note of the humidity and temperature inside the IFCB.
 Make sure the syringes have been set to zero, reconnect the silicone tubing to intake and outlet and provide a waste container for exhausting the rest of the sample, let the rest of the sample run and shutdown the software and IFCB.

 - Move around the screw ring to align the screws on the endcap with their housing.
-Use Aquashield around screws and use a torque wrench to tighten the screws to 62 ft-lb in a star pattern.
+Use Aquashield around screws and use a torque wrench to tighten the screws to 62 in-lb in a star pattern.

 - Attach sacrificial anode to bottom of IFCB housing, with a plastic spacer between the anode and the aluminum housing of the IFCB and a small amount of Aquashield on the bolt of the anode.
 Tighten with a wrench.